sichensong-99/Analysis-Projects/README.md

 ![transparent](https://github.com/sichensong-99/My-Analysis-Projects/blob/master/Pics/transparent.png)

 We show the dataset using pivot table.
 In this way, we use count() function here to calculate value of each category.
 When as_index=True the key(s) you use in groupby() will become an index in the new dataframe.
-What's the difference between as_index=True and as_index=False.
+What's the difference between as_index=True and as_index=False?

 ### Take a look: